 Data Science at RealSelf

--Business-focused, PM attributes, Data Engineering attributes.
+This role was very business-focused, PM attributes, Data Engineering attributes.
 This was a super-fun place to work, and I miss being there.
 I would say it was my first “true” data science role, in that the decisions I made directly affected business decisions.
 Colleagues have asked me how my current role at Microsoft is different from RealSelf.
 The short of it is, at RealSelf, I needed to be a bit more of a data engineer and product manager in addition to my data science role.

 Data Science at Microsoft

--My role at microsoft is also very business-focused.
+My role at microsoft is also very business-focused.
 However, I would say 80% of it is data science.
 There are still some data engineering and PM tasks I need to dive into, but I have the support of a dedicated data engineer and project manager on my team.
 Since we all work well together, this leads to a very productive and happy work environment.

 Data science still seems inaccessible, although I do think democratization of data science is the future.
 I’ve thought about why this might be the case, beyond just “hiring is broken,” and one of the reasons this might be is because there are very few entry-level data science roles.
 And I think this might be because the stakes are too high.
 Imagine putting a multi-million dollar business decision in the hands of a freshly-minted data science grad.
 Imagine allowing a entry-level data scientist provide advisory to a multi-million dollar client.
 The margin of error is quite small, and in a sense, the jobs of your co-workers, and revenue that families depend on may be affected as a consequence of your work/decisions.